 Dealers and sellers

 for thousands of independent shopowners offering antiques, vintages colectables and works of art, pre-screened by an in-house team of art and antiques professionals (what is also the main difference with e-bay)

 www: Trocadero.com: presents many high quality Satsuma ware, offered by specialized artdealers.

 There are many auction sites, where upcoming auctions or the results of past auctions are presented.
 All these

-are search engines for art, antiques and collectibles from thousands of auction houses around the world, offering an huge amount of Satsuma ware sold recently or in the past by auctionhouses all over the world.
+are search engines for art, antiques and collectibles from hundreds of auction houses around the world, offering an huge amount of Satsuma ware sold recently or in the past by auctionhouses all over the world.
 You can search in catalogues for upcoming auctions

 or in archives for sold auctions.
 Most of them give you also an idea of the value by estimate or sold price.